ZQuestClassic/ZQuestClassic/resources/docs/z3_user_guide.md

 ### `mapdata` and `Screen`

-First of all, the `Screen->` methods all operate on the origin screen, and cannot be changed.
-Before regions, `Screen` was the only screen that is loaded.
-In a region:
+By default, the `Screen->` methods operate on the origin screen.
+Some script types (screen, ffc, weapon) operate on the screen that spawned the script.
+Player scripts operate on the screen the player is currently in.

-* `Screen` refers to the top-left screen
 * `Screen->ComboD[pos]` can return any combo in the current region.
 Before regions, `pos` (which stands for combo position) could be `0-175`.
 The same is true with regions, but the range is `0` to `Region->NumCombos` (exclusive), where `Region->NumCombos` is 176 multiplied by the number of screens in a region.
 * The above is also true for:
 * * `Screen->ComboC[pos]`